 Challenges for industrial automation

-Are you an industrial automation engineer tasked with implementing predictive maintenance for condition monitoring on a PLC-controlled machine but struggling with connectivity and IT challenges — not to mention the latency involved when data has to travel?
+Are you an industrial automation engineer tasked with implementing predictive maintenance for condition monitoring on a PLC-controlled machine but struggle with connectivity and IT challenges, not to mention the latency involved when data has to travel?

 It is worth stating that with Edge Impulse, you can develop the existing IP you own or design from concept to bespoke tailored solutions for any industrial need.

-- Join us on October 30th to discuss these challenges and more with Arduino and Blues Wireless.
+- Watch our recent webinar to learn how to approach these challenges and more with Arduino and Blues Wireless.

 Benefits of edge AI